 One of the most exciting new features is Zero-Trust Kubectl Access (ZTKA).
 The ZTKA (pictured above) secures access to a managed cluster’s API server via a proxy providing centralized authentication, authorization and auditing.
 It also provides for the instant provisioning and de-provisioning of user access.
 As a result, ZTKA empowers IT Ops and DevOps teams to easily access clusters via kubectl while complying with regulatory and governance requirements — enforced via easy RBAC configuration.
 All access is audited and does not require inbound firewall rules.
-ZTKA is included in the Managed Kubernetes Platform.
+ZTKA is included in the Kubernetes Management Cloud.
 See our ZTKA video, read our docs or sign up for a demo to see it in action — stay tuned for more blog posts detailing all the features of ZTKA!

 Deeper Amazon EKS Integration

 Rafay has the deepest Amazon EKS integration on the market and, with our latest release, it just got deeper.
 In addition to on-demand EC2 instances, Rafay can also provision worker nodes using spot instances that can provide 70-90% savings over on-demand prices.
 Further, Rafay-provisioned Amazon EKS Clusters are now configured as Private by default, ensuring the cluster’s control plane is not visible or accessible over the Internet.
 And our default cluster blueprint for Rafay-provisioned Amazon EKS clusters has been updated to automatically deploy the AWS Node Termination Handler to ensure spot instance interruptions are handled gracefully.

 We are extremely excited about our ever-expanding partnership with Amazon (see Rafay joins AWS Outposts Ready Program) and look forward to deeper integrations and joint innovation.